levelio/vscode-family-switcher/README.md

 - Quickly preview all available fonts in your system
 - See font effects in real-time
 - Easily switch fonts for both editor and terminal
-- Manage font blacklist to filter out unused fonts
+- Manage font whitelist to filter out unused fonts

 ## Features

 - 🎨 Real-time Preview: See font effects immediately when selecting
 - 🔄 Multiple Font Support: Set different fonts for editor and terminal
 - 📝 Font Positions: Support 5 fallback font positions
-- ⚫ Blacklist: Set font blacklist to filter out unused fonts
+- ⚫ Blacklist: Set font whitelist to filter out unused fonts
 - 🔍 Search Support: Quickly find the font you want
 - 💾 Persistent Settings: Settings are saved and persist after VSCode restart